GaiaGhirardi/NTR_GxE/README.md

 # GxE using NTR

-Title: Interaction of Family SES with Children’s Genetic Propensity for Cognitive and Noncognitive Skills: No Evidence of the Scarr-Rowe Hypothesis for Educational Outcomes.
+**Title**: Interaction of Family SES with Children’s Genetic Propensity for Cognitive and Noncognitive Skills: No Evidence of the Scarr-Rowe Hypothesis for Educational Outcomes.

-Authors: Gaia Ghirardi, Carlos Gil-Hernàndez, Fabrizio Bernardi, Elsje van Bergen, Perline Demange
+**Authors**: Gaia Ghirardi, Carlos Gil-Hernàndez, Fabrizio Bernardi, Elsje van Bergen, Perline Demange

+**Citation**: Ghirardi et al., (2024) Interaction of Family SES with Children’s Genetic Propensity for Cognitive and Noncognitive Skills: No Evidence of the Scarr-Rowe Hypothesis for Educational Outcomes. _Research in Social Stratification and Mobility_

 ## Data